 Before, app developers would write the logs on the local file system.
 As new technology was introduced, developers found out that if they did this, it left them in a rather compromised position if a crash occurred.
 There are some crashes that are so significant, they destroy the entire virtual machine or app container it is being run on.

 If the logs are written on a local file system, you may lose a large amount of valuable data.
 The majority of the data lost because of this issue will be related to debugging the issues that the app may experience.

 By using log aggregators that are built into the program, you can redirect the most important logs if a crash were to occur.
-There are some developers who would rather use third-party programs for this, as long as they are an open source aggregator.
-It doesn’t matter if you are using a commercial or open source log aggregator, it is important to use something that ensure the log files are accessible.
+There are some developers who would rather use third-party programs for this, as long as they are open-source aggregators.
+It doesn’t matter if you are using a commercial or open-source log aggregator, it is important to use something that ensures the log files are accessible.

-If you want to keep up with the ongoing changes made in business technology, it’s essential that you find a new way to not only deploy, but also reliable various cloud-based apps.
-By remaining focused on proper infrastructure for the cloud-based apps you are creating is going to help you save time, stress, and likely money down the road.
+If you want to keep up with the ongoing changes made in business technology, it’s essential that you find a new way to not only deploy but also reliable various cloud-based apps.
+Remaining focused on proper infrastructure for the cloud-based apps you are creating is going to help you save time, stress, and likely money down the road.
 Use the information here to ensure your app is successful when it is built or moved to the cloud.